Self-sabotage can seem mysterious and complicated, but it doesn’t have to be.

 - Procrastination.
 We all procrastinate from time to time: putting off going to the gym for another episode on Netflix; delaying writing that report to clean our office; rescheduling that dentist’s appointment yet again.
 Procrastination is one of the most universal forms of self-sabotage because it is, by definition, delaying something even though we know it would be better not to.

 - Chronic Worry.
 People get stuck in the habit of chronic worry because it temporarily gives them the illusion of control and certainty.
 When you’re feeling helpless or uncertain, worrying briefly makes it feel like you can do something.
 But in the long-run, it’s never productive and leads to high levels of anxiety.
-If you want to break the cycle of chronic worry and anxiety, here’s a good place to start: 3 Daily Rituals to Calm Your Anxious Brain
+If you want to break the cycle of chronic worry and anxiety, here’s a good place to start: 5 Quick Ways to Feel Less Anxious

 - Substance Abuse.
 Alcohol and drug abuse is a common form of self-sabotage because, despite the short term benefits, consistent abuse of drugs and alcohol almost always interferes with our long-term goals and values.
 For example: those two or three beers as soon as you get home from work make it harder to be present with your kids and spouse.